scipy/scipy/doc/source/dev/roadmap-detailed.rst

 - callback keyword is inconsistent
 - tol keyword is broken, should be relative tol
-- Fortran code not re-entrant (but we don't solve, maybe re-use from PyKrilov)
+- Fortran code not re-entrant (but we don't solve, maybe reuse from PyKrilov)

 ``_dsolve``: